 Your jeans are made from hand-dyed organic cotton, you sip fair trade Sumatran lattes with antibiotic-free skim milk, and your vanity is an animal-testing-free zone.
-But do you know how to read the ingredient lists on beauty products?
-Chances are you don’t.
+You’re invested in the ingredients and practices behind all of your other product, but do you know how to read the ingredient lists on beauty products?
+Chances are you’re a bit confused.
 Let us help you out.

 But understanding how to read the ingredient lists on beauty products doesn’t need to give you flashbacks to that Chem test you forgot to study for.
 All you need is a little know-how, and maybe some advice from someone who definitely did their homework, like cosmetic chemist Jim Hammer.

 Think of the beauty product as a food item…kind of.

 The good news is that if you’ve ever comparison shopped the nutritional facts of granola at the store, you already know the basics of beauty ingredient lists.
 “Beauty products are labeled very similarly to food products, in that the ingredients are listed in order of predominance, from largest amount to smallest,” says Hammer.